grepdisc/kindfools/_pages/heavyreflections.md

 # "Heavy" Reflections is a collaborative project for the Spring of 2024

+**Doors for BABEL open at 7:00pm Thursday, April 25 at 3 Symphony Circle**

 This project is supported by Just Buffalo Literary Center as part of their Civil Writes Project in concert with their BABEL Series featuring author [Kiese Laymon](https://www.kieselaymon.com), his memoir